TomOnTime/utfutil/README.md

 ## Encoding hints:

-What's that second argument all about?
+What's that second argument all about?    utfutil.UTF8?  utfutil.HTML5?

-Since it is impossible to guess 100% correctly if there is no BOM, the functions take a 2nd parameter of type "EncodingHint" where you specify the default encoding for BOM-less files.
+If a file has no BOM, it is impossible to guess the file encoding with 100% accuracy.
+Therefore, the 2nd parameter is an "EncodingHint" that specifies what to assume for BOM-less files.

 ```
 UTF8        No BOM?
 Assume UTF-8